Star Citizen

-Star Citizen is a multiplayer, space trading and combat simulation video game currently under development by Cloud Imperium Games for Windows.
+Star Citizen is a multiplayer, space trading and combat simulation video game under development by Cloud Imperium Games for Windows.
 An extended retry of unrealized plans for Freelancer (2003), Star Citizen is led by director Chris Roberts.
-The game was announced in 2012 and was followed by a successful Kickstarter campaign which drew over US$2 million.
-However, after more than a decade in development, no projected date for the end of early access in Star Citizen is currently given.
-In August 2025, Roberts said in an interview that Star Citizen is aiming for a release in 2027 or 2028, while its single player spin-off, Squadron 42, is aiming for a 2026 release.
+The game was announced in 2012 and was followed by a Kickstarter campaign which drew over US$2 million.
+After more than a decade in development, no projected date for the end of early access in Star Citizen has been announced.

 In 2013, Cloud Imperium Games began releasing parts of the game, known as "modules", to provide players with the opportunity to experience gameplay features prior to release.
-The "Persistent Universe" module was made available for testing to pre-purchasers in 2015 with Star Citizen being later released in early access in 2017.
+The "Persistent Universe" module was made available for testing to pre-purchasers in 2015 with Star Citizen released in early access in 2017.
 It continues to receive updates.
-Star Citizen has garnered considerable criticism during its long production process, both for the lack of a clear date for the end of early access and for the challenges backers have faced in getting a refund after abandoning the project.
+Star Citizen has garnered criticism during its long production process, both for the lack of a clear date for the end of early access and for the challenges backers have faced in getting a refund after abandoning the project.
 The launch of the game was originally anticipated for 2014, but has been repeatedly delayed.

 After the initial Kickstarter ended, Cloud Imperium Games continued to raise funds through the sale of ships and other in-game content.
 Star Citizen monetization models have led to further criticism and legal issues for the project.
-It is noted for being one of the highest-funded crowdfunding projects.
-As of April 2025, combined crowdfunding and early access sales have reached US$800 million, becoming one of the most expensive video games to develop and among the most expensive single pieces of entertainment ever produced.
+It is one of the highest-funded crowdfunding projects.
+As of May 2026, combined crowdfunding and early access sales had passed US$1 billion, making Star Citizen one of the most expensive video games to develop and among the most expensive single pieces of entertainment produced.

 Gameplay

-Star Citizen combines features from space simulator, first person shooter, and massively multiplayer online genres across its four playable modes.
+Star Citizen combines features from space simulator, first-person shooter, and massively multiplayer online genres across its four playable modes.
 These modes, called modules, provide different player experiences from one another.
-Three of the modules, Hangar, Arena Commander, and Star Marine, provide examples of gameplay features that appears in the Persistent Universe module, but also have their own mechanics.